shakacode/shakapacker/docs/react.md

 }
 ```

-9. Start the Rails server and the webpack-dev-server in separate console windows:
+9. Start the Rails server and the `shakapacker-dev-server` in separate console windows:
 ```shell
 rails s
 ./bin/shakapacker-dev-server